renyuhao825/renyuhao825.github.io/_pages/about.md

 Please find my publication list [here](https://renyuhao825.github.io/publications/), or through [ResearchGate](https://www.researchgate.net/profile/Yuhao-Ren-6), or [Google Scholar](https://scholar.google.com/citations?user=qNqzVTkAAAAJ&hl=en).

 In UNSAT Lab, I belong to a seven-member group focusing on soil - shield machine interaction and its intelligent control.
-I assist Prof. Zhang in managing this group and work closely with the other three members: Yangkai Gong, Ziheng Geng, Yu Zhang, Jihao Yuan, Yi Dai and Guodong Wu, who are the most incredible, talented, and beautiful partners ever.
+I assist Prof. Zhang in managing this group and work closely with the other six members: Yangkai Gong, Ziheng Geng, Yu Zhang, Jihao Yuan, Yi Dai and Guodong Wu, who are the most incredible, talented, and beautiful partners ever.

 I am looking for a PhD position!
 Please feel free to contact me via **renyuhao@hnu.edu.cn** or **WeChat at 18983815201**, if you are interested in me.